 Or maybe something personal is going on and you aren’t totally focused, or there’s no structure to the market and you lose trade after trade.
 On such days, admit the market has beaten you and stop trading at a pre-determined loss amount.
 You beat the market over the longer-term by doing this.

 Setting Your Daily Day Trading Maximum Loss

 In your trading plan, define your maximum daily loss.
 If you hit your daily loss limit, stop trading for that day.

 I know many traders who stop trading if they lose their first three trades in a row.
 If you risk about 1% of your capital (see Position Sizing) on each trade, three losses in a row means you’ve lost 3% of your capital.

 3% is the most anyone should be losing in a single day.
 Set your limit at 3% or lower.

 If you are getting close to being stopped for the day, you can always cut our position size in half to give yourself some breathing room.
-For example, you risk 1% per trade, you’ve lost two in a row and if you lose another you will be down 3% and stopped for the day.
-You can always drop your risk on each trade to 0.5% (cut position size in half).
+For example, you risk 1% per trade, you’ve lost two in a row and if you lose another you will be down 3% and stopped out for the day.
+You can always drop your risk on the next trade to 0.5% (cut position size in half).
 Now you have two chances to make a profitable trade, because you would need to lose the next 2 trades to hit your 3% threshold.
 If you have a winning trade, and you are no longer one losing trade away from your stop-out point, then you can go back to trading your full position size.